lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following interface models the heat transfer of a surface with the EnergyPlus thermal zone.
-This allows for example coupling of a radiant heating or cooling system that is modeled in Modelica to the EnergyPlus thermal zone model.
+This allows for example coupling of a radiant heating in the 1st floor that is modeled in Modelica to the EnergyPlus thermal zone model for heat exchange with the zone, while simulating the ground coupling of the slab in Modelica.
 EnergyPlus models the heat transfer between the surface and the thermal zone.
 Therefore, EnergyPlus will model the convective heat transfer, the short-wave radiation absorbed by the surface and the long-wave radiation absorbed minus emitted by the surface.